 - Outlook keeps freezing or hanging

-- Outlook crashes with the message "Microsoft Outlook has stopped working"
+- Outlook crashes with the message "Microsoft Outlook has stopped working".
+Click Next

 This automated tool should help you resolve most errors in Outlook.
 However, if you find that the problem still persists, there could be an issue with your PST file, which is covered in the next solution.

-Solution 4: Repair PST File after Outlook Crashing using Remo Repair Outlook (PST)
+6. Repair PST File using Remo Repair Outlook (PST)

 If none of the above solutions help you resolve the Outlook crashing error, it means that your Outlook data file has been corrupted.
 This is caused when the program tries to access the storage file but fails to do so.
 However, frequent Outlook crashes also result in corruption making your Outlook inaccessible.
-Hence, you need to now think about fixing your PST file after the Outlook crash.
+Hence, you must now consider fixing your PST file after the Outlook crash.

 Remo Repair Outlook (PST) tool can repair all sorts of corruption issues in your PST files.
 Whether corruption is caused due to storing the PST file on a server or due to bad sectors on the hard disk, the reason doesn’t matter; Remo Repair can solve the issue.